bradchristie/taminations-flutter/assets/a2/all_4_all_8.md

 **All 4 Couples Right and Left Thru** Timing: 10

-From a static square or circle: All pass corners right shoulders, Right Pull By with opposite, pass the next dancer left shoulders, and Courtesy Turn with partner, to end facing the center of the set.
+From a Static Square or Circle: All pass corners right shoulders, Right Pull By with opposite, pass the next dancer left shoulders, and Courtesy Turn with partner, to end facing the center of the set.